spreading Christmas cheer

 We draped the tinsel, carefully strung the lights, and scattered purple baubles on it’s frail little branches.
 Once finished, we both stood back to look at how magical and proud this humble little tree has become with just a little caring and attention.

 My partner and I sat in silence for a while by the little tree,enjoying what we had done and savouring the moment.
 We left the decorations there, when we left, and went back a few days later to see it again.
 All the decorations were gone.
 All but one of the small baubles.
 I thought, whoever had taken those decs, I bet that they smiled before they took them.
-It’s funny how by doing things that you enjoy, can make other people feel joy too.
+Or, maybe I’m really naive and they cursed whoever cluttered this poor tree?
+I guess, we will never know; unless the person reads this blog.
+In that case, I’m sorry. 🙂

 At 8:PM last night we decided to decorate another tree.
 This time the destination was a 15 minute walk away from where we live.
 Rob already had a tree in mind; one that he noticed one day when he was out taking photographs of mist laying along a field, and he said this tree stood out in the picture.